-Cheques must be payable to Empire Life.
+Cheques must be payable to The Empire Life Insurance Company.
 All payments must be made in Canadian dollars.

 Your deposit will be applied towards the purchase of fund class units in the fund(s) you have selected at the fund class unit value in effect on the valuation date (see Section 10.3 Valuation Date and Fund Class Unit Values).
-We currently offer fund class R and fund class S units under the terms of the contract.
-If you choose the FE, DSC or LL purchase fee options, your deposits will be applied towards the purchase of fund class R units.
-If you choose the FFS purchase fee option, your deposit will be applied towards the purchase of fund class S units.